01. The Field Clinic

 The Architecture of Seeing

-This 2.5-hour intensive is a technical diagnostic for the practitioner.
+This 2.5-hour intensive is a technical and creative reset for the practitioner.
 Led by Jacob Watrous, M.Ed., we move off the beaten paths to decode the structural logic and historical geometry of authentic Amsterdam.

 Street Photography